smhr/ska-src-training-containers/Talks/hands-on-gitlab/README.md

 ![Create New Project - 1](./media/create_new_project_1.png)

+Or from this top menu:

 ![Create New Project - 2](./media/create_new_project_2.png)

-After this, select to create a new blank project:
+After this, select *to create a new blank project*, to do that we are going to use the following data that will be used during all the training sessions:

 ![Create New Project - 3](./media/create_new_project_screen.png)

 Now it is time to indicate the project details and the name of the repository.
 In the image below we include the project name, the short name, the project description and the visibility of the repository:

+- Project name and project slug (i.e.): **ska-src-training**
+- Type a description (i.e.): **"This is our repository for the SKA SRC Training".**
+- Select Visibility Level (i.e.): **Public**

 ![Create New Project - 4](./media/create_new_project_details.png)